soft-eng-practicum/RosterSniper/Docs-Fall2022/TM_DevSetup.md

 RosterSniper Development Environment Setup
 Utilised by Three Muskeeters+1 for development in Fall2022

-Please ensure you have Python 3.8 (or higher), and Git installed before continuing.
+First, please ensure you have Python 3.8 (or higher), and Git installed before continuing.
+Those are the only true requirements prior to starting, but an IDE such as PyCharm or Visual Studio Code is recommended.

-First.
-This guide is divided into several "Checkpoints" based upon key areas of the process.
+Regardless, this guide is divided into several "Checkpoints" based upon key areas of the process.
-If you are stuck, double check you have done everything in prior categories.
+If you are stuck, double check what you have or have not done in the prior section(s).

-## `Git & Local Repository Setup`
+## Git & Local Repository Setup

 Open open Git and navigate to your preferred repo storage location.
 ```